 The DPA (2018) does not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
-See Data protection: a toolkit for schools 2018, guidance developed to support schools with data protection activity, including compliance with GDPR.
+See Data protection in schools 2023, guidance developed to support schools with data protection activity, including compliance with GDPR.